SoftwareAG/c8y-docs/content/edge/edge-configuration-bundle/configuring-microservices.md

 ### Enabling or disabling the microservice hosting feature using the UI {#enabling-or-disabling-the-microservice-hosting-feature-using-the-ui}

-1. Log in to the {{< management-tenant >}} using the Edge administrator credentials created during the installation.
+1. Log in to the {{< management-tenant >}} using the {{< product-c8y-iot >}} Edge administrator credentials created during the installation.

-	- Username: management/<*Edge admin username*>
+	- Username: management/<*{{< product-c8y-iot >}} Edge admin username*>
 	- Password: password provided during the installation
 2. Switch to the Administration application using the application switcher at the right of the top bar **<img class="Default" src="/images/icons/switcher-icon.png" alt="Application switcher" style="display: inline; float: none">**.
 3. Click **Edge** > **Microservices** in the navigator.
 4. Use the toggle button to enable the microservice hosting feature.

 {{< c8y-admon-important >}}
-If you have enabled the remote-connectivity and also the microservice hosting feature, disabling the microservice hosting feature, reconfiguring the network or updating the Edge appliance might result in an alarm in the remote tenant for the Kubernetes network interfaces that are removed or altered.
+If you have enabled the remote-connectivity and also the microservice hosting feature, disabling the microservice hosting feature, reconfiguring the network or updating the {{< product-c8y-iot >}} Edge appliance might result in an alarm in the remote tenant for the Kubernetes network interfaces that are removed or altered.
 {{< /c8y-admon-important >}}

 To deploy a microservice, in the Administration application, navigate to **Ecosystem** > **Microservices**, and click **Add microservice**.